jon-ruckwood/hal-feed-server/README.md

   - rel: other2
     href: http://other2.com/{nameOfSomePayloadAttr}

+validation:
   # Error if payload to publish does not contain the following mandatory attribute names
   mandatoryPayloadAttributes:
     - customerId
     - customerName

 # Payload attributes to hide when viewing feed
 hiddenPayloadAttributes: